aspuru-guzik-group/qtorch/README.txt

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 The library is then ready for use!
-See software guide for more details
+See software guide in Appendix C of the qTorch paper for more details

 ====================================================